At Roboteq, quality is made up of three components:

 In addition the spec covers aspects such as Operating Temperature Range, Vibrations, Battery Voltage Range, Humidity.

 Conformance to IEC spec 60204-1 is based on the "Where Applicable" criterion.
 In case of EMC, it can only be tested in a complete system of which the controller is only one of the components.
 The stipulations relative to EMC do not apply to the controller being an isolated component.
-For the applicable EMC specification IEC 61800-3 see the downloadable test report below.
+For the applicable EMC specification IEC 618000-6-2, IEC 618000-6-3, and IEC618000-6-4 see the downloadable test report available below.

 For a full accounting of Roboteq compliance with IEC spec 60204-1, please review the IEC Conformance Specs document below.

 Roboteq products conform with the EU directives listed below: